ListFEATURED

 Between 2011 and 2013, a few Doraemon and Shinchan films were released in cinemas, but these were exceptions.
 Anime remained a niche subculture primarily followed by small online and offline communities.
 This blog post explores the history of anime movies in Indian theatres, from those rare early releases to the increasingly common and exciting cinematic events we see today.

-History of Anime Movies in India
+Early History of Anime Movies in India (2011-2020)

 Even though there is a presence of anime on Indian television from as early as the 90s on Doordarshan (Jungle Book, Alice in Wonderland).
 The popularity of anime in India was quite obscure till the mid-2000s.